The American Academy of Pediatrics (AAP) recommends that children get 3 doses of the

 - Even someone who waits until marriage for sex and only has one partner can still get HPV.

 If I want my child to get the HPV vaccine, will he think I approve of teen sex?

 A study showed that preteens and teens who got HPV vaccine did not start having sex at an earlier age than those who did not receive the vaccine.
 If you are concerned that your child will assume you are “giving them permission to have sex,” tell your child what’s important to you.
 For example: “I think you are much too young for sex, but it is important for you to be as protected as possible when the day comes.
 That is why you should get the HPV vaccine now.”

 If I haven’t had “the sex talk” with my child, should I start now?

 You do not have to discuss sex with your preteens before giving them the HPV vaccine.
 However, if you and your child are ready to have this conversation, now is a good time to start.
 Many children receive sex education in school at about age 11 or 12.
-When you talk about sex don’t focus only on infections and pregnancy.
-Also, share facts and give your child guidance about making smart, safe choices around sex.
+When you talk about sex, share facts, feelings, and values; give your child guideance about making smart, safe choices around sex.
 The key is to let your children know that they can freely come to you with questions about sex.